-It took me three visits to Vienna to actually fall in love with the city but after this third time I’m finally convinced – Vienna is one of my favorite capital cities in Europe.
+It took me three visits to Vienna to actually fall in love with the city.
+After this third time I’m finally convinced – Vienna is one of my favorite large cities Europe.

-However, when it comes to staying in Austria’s biggest city it can be quite daunting finding somewhere to stay with so many different options available.
+When it comes to finding the best hotels in Vienna it can be daunting finding somewhere to stay.
+There are just so many different options available.

-I was fortunate enough to stay at the quirky and unique 25 Hours Hotel and its charming character along with ideal location would make it one of my top recommendations if you’re looking for the best place to stay in Vienna.
+During my last trip to Vienna I was fortunate enough to stay at the quirky and unique 25 Hours Hotel.
+The hotel’s charming character along with ideal location would make it one of my top recommendations if you’re looking for the best place to stay in Vienna.

 Recently renovated in 2013 the hotel made for quite a memorable stay and it’s the unique vibe and interesting interior design that makes it much more memorable than many of the other choices for accommodation in the city.

 All of the staff that I interacted with were cordial, pleasant, knowledgeable about the hotel and local area, and were always willing to help me with any questions or concerns I had.

 In this post I want to share the experience I had the 25 Hours Hotel in Vienna as well as provide an in-depth review of my stay.